Our Museum

 Image Jeremy Weihrauch

-Our Museum is a collaborative project investigating the power and responsibilities of art and educational institutions in Albury-Wodonga.
-Curated by Ruha Fifita, this exhibition draws from conversations with RAW23 artists Angelina Barker, Marlo Gaukroger and Tegan Gibbons and asks: How can educational and cultural institutions better support young artists beyond the limits of ‘professional development’ or artworld ‘success’?
+Our Museum was a collaborative project investigating the power and responsibilities of art and educational institutions in Albury-Wodonga.
+Curated by Ruha Fifita, this exhibition drew from conversations with RAW23 artists Angelina Barker, Marlo Gaukroger and Tegan Gibbons and asked: How can educational and cultural institutions better support young artists beyond the limits of ‘professional development’ or artworld ‘success’?

-The exhibition includes new artwork by RAW23 alumni made in response to the workshops and dialogues led by Fifita for Our Museum.
-Their artworks communicate the processes, rather than placing value on the outcome.
+The exhibition included new artwork by RAW23 alumni made in response to the workshops and dialogues led by Fifita for Our Museum.
+Their artworks communicated the processes, rather than placing value on the outcome.

-Collectively, all the exhibition’s components archive, for posterity and future learning, how museums can rethink their approach to working with youth communities.
+Collectively, all the exhibition’s components archive, for posterity and future learning, how museums could rethink their approach to working with youth communities.

-Our Museum welcomes visitors to participate in the conversation on how our cultural and educational institutions can support young people today, offering space and time to reflect.
+Our Museum welcomed visitors to participate in the conversation on how our cultural and educational institutions can support young people today, offering space and time to reflect.

 About the Curator: